mikaelvesavuori/only/readme.md

 ### 2.0 (20160715)
 A huge number of changes have happened for this release.
 Some of the most important ones are listed below:
 - There is no more separation between framework and scaffold—it's now a one-stop shop which should simplify most development.
 However, if you ran Only as a Codekit framework this will now be troublesome as the SCSS is not separated from the rest of the content.
-- We tried making Only based around a design-centric principle, so its intended workflow now concerns building a styleguide (driven by variables set in SCSS) and building components in the Component Designer (designer.html) which uses Fragment.js to load HTML files inside the wrapper.
+- We tried making Only based around a design-centric principle, so its intended workflow now concerns building a styleguide (driven by variables set in SCSS) and building components in the Component Designer (`designer.html`) which uses Fragment.js to load HTML files inside the wrapper.
 Use live reloading on one screen and write your code on the other and it all works like magic!
 - Only tries to make as few assumptions and have as few opinions as humanly possible about what you do as, how a standard template should look and how you do your work as a web designer/developer and what your technology stack is.
 Our focus has been on integrating industry-leading libraries to give maximum performance (like LoadCSS and Font Face Observer) as well as providing some hints about how to do things like critical CSS inlining on top of an extensible, modular scaffold.
 - A logo has been created for Only Framework.
 - Dist folder are added into the css and scripts folders for your production ready code.
 - Updated favicon code with more sizes.
-- Created new templates (styleguide.html, designer.html and index.html) and cleaned out old ones: size is down from around 7mb to 1mb!
+- Created new templates (`styleguide.html`, `designer.html` and `index.html`) and cleaned out old ones: size is down from around 7mb to 1mb!
 - Added the template componentexample.html for you to modify for your own buttons and other component stuff.
 - New, simplified images for testing responsive images or loading placeholder images.
 - More error pages (400, 401, 403, 404, 408, 503).
-- New libraries added into the minified scripts.min.js (LoadCSS, Font Face Observer, HTML5Shiv, Respimage, Lazysizes, Fastclick, Fragment.js).
+- New libraries added into the minified `scripts.min.js` (LoadCSS, Font Face Observer, HTML5Shiv, Respimage, Lazysizes, Fastclick, Fragment.js).
 - Content security policy somewhat updated.
 - Some of the SCSS files have moved around a bit.
 - Added the components folder both in the root as well as in the sass folder.

 ### 1.4 (20160415)
-- Moved colors (in _colors.scss) into a Sass map rather than as variables.
+- Moved colors (in `_colors.scss`) into a Sass map rather than as variables.
-- Improved typescaling and added typography settings into Sass map/mixin rather than as variables (see _fonts.scss).
+- Improved typescaling and added typography settings into Sass map/mixin rather than as variables (see `_fonts.scss`).

 ### 1.3.1 (20160405)
 - Slight modification in content security policy (csp-template.html) as it would not work in Firefox if enter/return keypresses were found in the header: all of those should be removed before deployment.
 I left them in, however, as it's easier to work with them on separate rows before going final and cross-browser.